 According to psychologist Susan Krauss Whitbourne, Psychology Today, there are five main reasons blame occurs so often:

-- Blame is a tool we use when we’re in attack mode.
+- …a tool we use when we’re in attack mode.

 - We’re not very good at figuring out the causes of other people’s behavior, or even our own.